tauri-apps/create-tauri-app/.changes/more-solid-templates.md

 ---
-"create-tauri-app": minor
+'create-tauri-app': minor
 ---

-* More Solid templates have been added!
+- More Solid templates have been added!